Snehitha1312/Programming_Language/README.md

     - Created `Termios` struct and `TerminalHandler` class
     - Functions: `enableRawMode`, `disableRawMode`, `tcgetattr`, `tcsetattr`
     - Simulated raw mode activation/deactivation for terminal input

+- Added **syscall grammar rules** in `Grammar.y` for file operations

+- Modified and enhanced **TextEditor.gs** to integrate libraries:
+   - Imported: `IO`, `StringHandler`, `Vector`, `FileHandler`, `Utility`, `Termios`
+   - Integrated `TerminalHandler` for toggling raw mode
+   - Ensured all modifications adhere to the custom grammar rules of our language not C++

+- **Summary of work**:
+- Implemented system-level file and terminal handling libraries
+- Built algorithmic and data structure support modules (`termios`, `filehandler`)
+- Added syscall grammar integration for language consistency
+- Modified the TextEditor to follow our programming language and use libraries implemented by us

+---
+## Snehitha
+- Developed and integrated **vector and utility libraries** for the custom language (`.gs` files):
   - **Vector.gs** – Implemented vector data structures:
     - Classes: `VectorInt`, `VectorFloat`, `VectorChar`
     - Functions: `push_back`, `pop_back`, `size`, `at`, `set`, `clear`, `empty`, `print`